giufus/belfiore-search/README.md

 ## To do
 - implementation of a performance test
 - add details about CF algorithm
-- use remote csv file while ingesting, fallback to local if it fails
 - add CI/CD (and hopefully a free hosting service)